Dan-Irl/Dan-Irl.github.io/content/post/reading-what-we-can.md

 * **Understanding the scope of AGI/ASI and the scaling of computers:**
 "Nothing will make you appreciate human intelligence like learning about how unbelievably challenging it is to try to create a computer as smart as we are."
 However, once a computer achieves human-level intelligence (AGI), it gains significant advantages:
-  1. Speed - Modern microprocessors are already 10 million times faster then the brain (In neuron activation speed).
+  1. Speed - Modern microprocessors are already 10 million times faster then the brain (In neuron activation speed compared to transistor).
 Allowing the computer to perform the same cognitive task as a human but simply much faster.
   2. Computers surpass humans in scaling potential (RAM, storage, parallel computation, global knowledge access).
 Physical limitations restrict humans, while computers can endlessly share knowledge, parallelize tasks, and avoid the need for rest.
 This dramatically accelerates their progress.

 * **The *POTENTIAL* incomprehensible intellect of ASI:**